whispir/technical-blog/posts/javascript_testing_strategy_part2.md

 ```

 But this doesn't work - the function will come through as a jest mock function, but it will not return anything.
+I believe this is because the mock function  is being reset and the 'mockResolvedValue' being cleared, before the test runs.
+[See the section at the end of the page about this.](#note-about-mock-resets)

 I believe this GitHub issue may describe it: